 Homicide means a person dies because of direct actions by another person.
 A homicide classification doesn’t necessarily mean a culpable or intentional killing of one person by another.
 It includes lesser degrees of acts like manslaughter and criminal negligence that cause death.
 Homicide also includes deaths that result from any form of a criminal act including impaired driving.
 Henri Paul was criminally drunk and grossly negligent.
 He directly caused Princess Diana’s death.

-That makes the Peoples’ Princess a homicide victim.
+That makes Princess Diana’s death a homicide.

 Not sure how I missed this before…another thoroughly investigated, clearly explained death explanation.
 Thanks for taking the time to do this.
 I always look forward to your posts of this type, because I always learn something new.